opf/openproject/docs/release-notes/10-6-0/README.md

 - All the developers, designers, project managers who have contributed to OpenProject.
 - Every dedicated user who has reported bugs and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).
 - All the engaged users who provided translations on [CrowdIn](https://crowdin.com/projects/opf).

-### What is on the Roadmap?

-We continuously develop new features for the OpenProject BIM Edition:

-**Plugins into common BIM tools**

-Plug-ins into the common BIM tools (such as ARCHICAD, Navisworks,  Solibri etc.) make the exchange of BCF issues from the central BCF  management system even faster, easier and more transparent.
-The next  step on the roadmap is an **integration with Revit**.